Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 ## Region of Waterloo Library (RWL)
 ## Adult Library Programs, Services, and Resources
-→4 TOWNSHIPS IN WATERLOO REGION (NORTH DUMFRIES, WELLESLEY, WILMOT, AND WOOLWICH TOWNSHIPS)
+→NORTH DUMFRIES, WELLESLEY, WILMOT, WOOLWICH

 www.rwlibrary.ca

 </summary>

 #### What:
-- All programs free of charge
-- Family Literacy programs for parents, caregivers, and children
+- Programs for all ages and skill levels.
+[Browse and register for programs.](https://rwlibrary.libnet.info/events?r=thisweek)
-- Access to Internet, printers, and photocopiers
+- Access to Internet, printers and photocopiers
 - Mobile Hotspot lending program
 - A variety of lending collection items including: Hobby Kits, Book Clubs in a Bag/Book Club Packs 4 Kids, Games Collection, Museum Family Passes, Recreation Passes, and Public Health Kits
-- Online resources for families such as Hoopla, Mango Languages and Tumblebook Library
+- Online resources for families such as Hoopla, Mango Languages, Fiero Code and Niche Academy

 #### Who:
 Open to all ages and skill levels
 #### When:
 Monday ‒ Saturday, hours and days vary by branch.
-Refer to our website for the current branch schedule.
+Refer to the [Locations and Hours](https://www.rwlibrary.ca/en/your-library/browse-borrow-and-go-locations-and-hours.aspx) page on our website.
 #### Where:
 ##### Ayr Branch
 137 Stanley Street